System Design Space

 Open document

-Zero Trust is not a “new firewall” or one product, but a way to design security around identity, context and constant access verification.
-The main idea: the network itself is not a trust factor, so every request must be checked against the policy.
+Zero Trust is not a "new firewall" or a single product, but a way to design security around identity, context and continuous access verification.
+The key idea: network location is not a trust signal, so every request must be evaluated against policy.

 Never Trust, Always Verify